TOP

 Aerospace and defense companies face industry-specific challenges when addressing both upstream and downstream Scope 3 emissions.
 The defense industrial base relies on a highly specialized and complex supply chain.
 In addition, our customers define product specification and fully dictate the ultimate use of our products.
 Lockheed Martin recognizes that any action to reduce Scope 3 emissions requires strong industry collaboration and expanded customer engagement.

 Despite the complex and unique challenges faced by our industry, we are taking action to address Scope 3 emissions.
 We continue to estimate and report Scope 3 emissions across the eight categories relevant to our business in our Performance Index.
 To strengthen the quality of our Scope 3 emissions calculations, we will increase primary emissions data collection, setting a target to implement by 2025 a third-party validated supplier sustainability assessment program to include outreach to suppliers representing 60% of our spend.
+This supplier engagement goal was achieved early in 2024.

 We are also engaging in the following activities that target emission reductions across multiple Scope 3 categories: